railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 	 At the end of the exercise you will feel better organized, considerably de-stressed and remarkably free of worries !

-The objective in this detour is not to detail the whole methodology but to describe the supporting tools provided by Open ERP's :mod:`project_gtd` module.
+The objective in this detour is not to detail the whole methodology, but to describe the supporting tools provided by OpenERP's :mod:`project_gtd` module.

 Not everything that is urgent is necessarily important
 ------------------------------------------------------

-The first modification brought by the module to the basic Open ERP system is a separation of the concepts of urgency and importance.
-Tasks are no longer classified by a single criterion but by the product of the two criteria, enabling you to prioritize matters that are both urgent and important in a single list
+The first modification brought by the module to the basic OpenERP system is a separation of the concepts of urgency and importance.
+Tasks are no longer classified by a single criterion, but by the product of the two criteria, enabling you to prioritize matters that are both urgent and important in a single list.

 Many managers with a heavy workload use urgency as their sole method of prioritization.
 The difficulty is then in working out how to plan for substantive tasks (like medium term objectives).
 These are not urgent but are nevertheless very important.

-	.. note:: Example Distinction between urgency and importance
+	.. note:: Example Distinction between Urgency and Importance

 			If you are very well organized, urgent tasks can (and should often) be given lower precedence than important tasks.
 Take an example from daily life as an illustration: the case of having some time with your children.

-			For most people this task is important.
+			For most people, this task is important.
 But if you have a busy professional life, the days and weeks flow on with endless urgent tasks to be resolved.
 Even if you manage your time well, you could let several months pass without spending time with your children because the task of seeing them is never as urgent as your other work, despite its importance.

-In Open ERP urgency is given by the :guilabel:`Deadline` of the task and importance by the :guilabel:`Priority`.
+In OpenERP, urgency is given by the :guilabel:`Deadline` of the task, and importance by the :guilabel:`Priority`.
 The classification of the tasks then results from the product of the two factors.
 The most important tasks and the most urgent both appear at the top of the list.

-Organizing your life systematically
+Organizing your Life Systematically
 -----------------------------------

 A methodology of organizing yourself using the concepts of context and timebox is presented in this